FREJUS - ROMAN AND MEDIEVAL TOWN

-Fréjus is located about 65 km from Nice at the foot of the Maures and Esterel hills, in the department of Var of Provence-Alpes-Côte d'Azur region.
+Fréjus is located about 35 km from Cannes at the foot of the Maures and Esterel hills, in the department of Var of Provence-Alpes-Côte d'Azur region.

 Originally named Forume Juilii, the town of Fréjus has a rich historical and architectural heritage dating from the time of the Roman Empire and throughout the Medieval period: Arénes, Theater, Aqueduct from the Roman period, architectural ensemble around the cathedral, which also served as the local bishopric.